aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

 Note that a number of exceptions can be generated by these methods, and by SSL connections, which you must be prepared to handle.
-Additional documentation is available in Python's ssl_ module, and should be reviewed before use; in particular if client authentication and/or advanced error handling is desired.
+Additional documentation is available in Python's :mod:`ssl` module, and should be reviewed before use; in particular if client authentication and/or advanced error handling is desired.

 If *require_starttls* is ``True``, a TLS session must be initiated for the